 a.
 Elective Courses with Laboratory

-BMB 451 or 452 (Research with affiliated faculty - 4 credits only may satisfy one elective; must be approved by the BMB committee)
+BMB 451 or 452 (4 credits only may satisfy one elective; Research with an affiliated faculty member or must be approved by the BMB committee)

 b.
 Elective Courses without a Laboratory